How to deploy CodeTwo signature software in a hybrid environment

 Solution:

-Since the architecture of CodeTwo Email Signatures 365 and CodeTwo Exchange Rules (including the Pro version) is completely different, the type of software you can use mostly depends on the location of user mailboxes in your organization.
+Since the architecture of CodeTwo Email Signatures 365 and CodeTwo Email Signatures On-prem is completely different, the type of software you can use mostly depends on the location of user mailboxes in your organization.
 The two simplest scenarios assume that the mailboxes are stored either in the cloud or locally (on-premises), with some minor exceptions allowed.

-If it's not possible for you to move all mailboxes to just one part of your hybrid environment, you can still use more advanced options with Centralized Mail Transport or use both CodeTwo programs simultaneously.
+If it's not possible for you to move all mailboxes to just one part of your hybrid environment, you can still use more advanced options provided by the Centralized Mail Transport feature in Exchange hybrid deployments or use both CodeTwo programs simultaneously.

 See the information below to decide which scenario is best for you.